Hello. Welcome to my site! Please browse my books. If you have questions, please send me an email.

 1952/3: Munich, Germany.
 As Peter faces the scary prospect of becoming a father, he struggles with closure to his mother Katarina's death.
 Fuelled by painful memories, he searches her diaries for answers but finds more questions.
 Will Peter spiral down into the darkness of the past, or will the burgeoning new life bring hope for the future?

-Themes: trauma, grief, pregnancy, miscarriage, death, sexual assault, war, Ukraine history, ethnic Germans in Russia, politics, Christianity.
+Themes: trauma, grief, pregnancy, miscarriage, death, war, Ukraine history, ethnic Germans in Russia, politics, Mennonites, Christianity.

 This book can be read as a stand-alone, but it is best to read book one to fully understand the culture and the history.